bahlo/arne.me/content/articles/book-review-invisible-women.md

 ---
-title: "I read Invisible Women by Caroline Criado Perez"
+title: "Book Review: Invisible Women by Caroline Criado Perez"
 description: "A review of the book Invisible Women by Caroline Criado Perez"
 published: "2023-03-30"
 location: "Frankfurt, Germany"